emilengler/arti/crates/tor-rtcompat/README.md

 using this as part of the `arti-client` crate, which will enable `tokio` and `native-tls` in its default configuration.

+### Experimental and unstable features

+Note that the APIs enabled by these features are NOT covered by semantic versioning[^1] guarantees: we might break them or remove them between patch versions.

+* `unseal-traits` -- un-seal traits including [`Runtime`]

+[^1]: Remember, semantic versioning is what makes various `cargo` features work reliably.
+To be explicit: if you want `cargo update` to _only_ make safe changes, then you cannot enable these features.

 ## Design FAQ

 ### Why support `async_std`?